slaclab/rogue/docs/src/interfaces/stream/sending.rst

       // The rem buffer method returns the number of bytes left in the current contiguous buffer size = it->remBuffer();

-      // Copy size number of bytes, updating both pointers it = std::copy(data, data+size; it);
+      // Copy the data using the iterator ptr method std::memcpy(data, it->ptr(), size);

-      data += size;
+      // Update the pointer and the iterator data += size;
+      it += size;
    }

 Alternatively if the user wishes to access individual values in the data frame at various offsets, they can make use of the toFrame helper function defined in :ref:`interfaces_stream_helpers`.

 .. code-block:: c